eddmann/eddmann.github.io/_posts/2014/2014-03-12-introduction-to-creating-a-basic-php-extension.md

 $ make && make install
 ```

-We can now test the extension is working correctly, by running the CLI PHP binary with the new extension specified.
+We can now test that the extension is working correctly by running the CLI PHP binary with the new extension specified.

 ```bash
 $ $HOME/php/bin/php -dextension=hello.so -r "echo hello_world();"       # Hello, World!